 As a school we are part of a Walsall wide education community.
 We meet together at regular intervals and share practice.
-There is a wide network for Inclusion Managers which allow professionals to come together at regular intervals to discuss their concerns and new developments and to plan training for the foreseeable future.
+There is a wide network, for SEN Co-ordinators, which allow professionals to come together at regular intervals to discuss their concerns and new developments and to plan training for the foreseeable future.
 We support transitions and seek advice from other agencies and schools when required.